 Snake Park: Collaborative transformation of urban green space

-This project is led by Dr Sergio Ruiz Cayuela (Centre for Agroecology, Water and Resilience, Coventry University), Tulika Gadakari (Centre for Arts, Memory and Communities, Coventry) and Dr Leon Sealey-Huggins (Department of Sociology, Warwick).
+This project was led by Dr Sergio Ruiz Cayuela (Centre for Agroecology, Water and Resilience, Coventry University), Tulika Gadakari (Centre for Arts, Memory and Communities, Coventry) and Dr Leon Sealey-Huggins (Department of Sociology, Warwick).

 Queen’s Award for Enterprise Logo